Science: Philosophy

 Thomas Kuhn argued that the process of observation and evaluation takes place within a paradigm, a logically consistent "portrait" of the world that is consistent with observations made from its framing.
 He characterised normal science as the process of observation and "puzzle solving", which takes place within a paradigm, whereas revolutionary science occurs when one paradigm overtakes another in a paradigm shift.
 Each paradigm has its own distinct questions, aims, and interpretations.
 The choice between paradigms involves setting two or more "portraits" against the world and deciding which likeness is most promising.
-A paradigm shift occurs when a significant number of observational anomalies arise in the old paradigm and a new paradigm makes sense of them.
+A paradigm shift occurs when a significant number of observational anomalies arise in the old paradigm, and a new paradigm makes sense of them.
 That is, the choice of a new paradigm is based on observations, even though those observations are made against the background of the old paradigm.
 For Kuhn, acceptance or rejection of a paradigm is a social process as much as a logical process.
 Kuhn's position, however, is not one of relativism.

 Another approach often cited in debates of scientific scepticism against controversial movements like "creation science" is methodological naturalism.
 Naturalists maintain that a difference should be made between natural and supernatural, and science should be restricted to natural explanations.
 Methodological naturalism maintains that science requires strict adherence to empirical study and independent verification.

+One question for philosophy of science is how scientific evidence and theories can lead to decisions.
+As the is-ought problem highlights, facts alone cannot determine what ought to be.
+This connects to the key concept of value-ladenness: how choices made on the basis of scientific findings depend on values.